AgnostiqHQ/covalent/doc/source/deployment/index.rst

 Setting this variable to the location of the virtual environment is sufficient to ensure that the proper Python interpreter is used by Covalent at runtime.
 In the ``[Service]`` directive we set the ``EnvironmentFile`` location to ``/etc/covalent/covalent.env``.
 Users can optionally create this file and populate it with Covalent specific environment variables such as ``COVALENT_CACHE_DIR, COVALENT_DATABASE, COVALENT_SVC_PORT ... `` in order customize Covalent's runtime environment.

-Once all the settings have been configured, users can start Covalent as follows
+Once all the settings have been configured, Covalent can be started as follows

 .. code:: bash